Twos

 Twos: the company

-Who is Twos really for?
+Who is Twos actually for?

 Let’s look at what Twos can actually do.
 And more importantly: what it means for you in practice.

 The Days concept deserves some extra attention.
-In most apps, you have to think about where something belongs.
+In most apps, you have to think for yourself about where something belongs.
 Which project?
 Which category?
 With Twos you only think: when is this relevant?
 Today?
 Tomorrow?
 In a week?
-You place it on that day and you’re done.
+You place it on that day and done.
 It feels more natural than the way other apps force you to think in projects and labels.

-Twos pricing
+Twos price

 What should you watch out for?